top of page

 I am Emeritus Professor of Ophthalmology, University of Birmingham and until October 2022 I was Professor of Ophthalmology, University of Birmingham and Honorary Consultant Ophthalmologist, Birmingham and Midland Eye Centre, City Hospital, Sandwell and West Birmingham Hospitals NHS Trust.

 Born a cockney (within the sound of Bow Bells), but was brought up in West London.
 Educated at Latymer Upper School (click here for some notable Old Latymerians).
 Qualified in medicine from St. George's Hospital Medical School, London.
 Pursued a career in Ophthalmology with Registrar and Senior Registrar posts at Moorfields Eye Hospital, London.
 Spent one year on sabbatical in Amsterdam at the Department of Ophthalmo-Immunology, Netherlands Ophthalmic Research Institute.
 Senior Lecturer then very briefly Reader in Ophthalmology in Birmingham.
 Over many years have 'acquired' two daughters Hannah and Ella, a wife (Tricia), and a PhD but not necessarily in that order.
-Living in Moseley Village (a suburb of Birmingham, UK) in 2015 was described by the Sunday Times as the best place to live in Britain and in 2017 as the best place to live in Birmingham.
+Living in Moseley Village (a suburb of Birmingham, UK) and recently described by Muddy Stilettos as one of the best place to live in the West Midlands.
 Moseley has an award-winning Farmers' Market (in 2023 it won Best Farmers' Market in the UK for the 4th time!), the Mostly Jazz, Funk & Soul Festival, the Moseley Folk Festival, plus Moseley in Bloom.
 Sometimes I can be found here.

 My saxophone hero is Dexter Gordon and I am a passionate supporter of my boyhood football team Brentford FC (nickname The Bees) - check out my blog about them.